RonjaKnudtsen/promodoro-task-manager/README.md

 This is a promodoro task manager created as a job test for Vibbio.

 ## How to?
 A promodoro timer gives you a set of interval for work sprints.
 Designed to enhance work effectivity.
-After 25 minutes of work you are given a break to write down thoughts, stretch, get some coffe or do other stuff so you can ready your mind to focus intensly i another 25 minutes.
+After 25 minutes of work you are given a break to write down thoughts, stretch, get some coffe or do other stuff so you can ready your mind to focus intensly for the next 25 minutes.

 ## Tools and libraries
 This is a react app bootstrapped with create react app